 pays interconnection charges (prescribed as rate per

-Accordingly, interconnect revenues are recognized as
+Accordingly, interconnect revenues are recognised as

 those on calls originating in another telecom operator